-There are nine months between the end of the World Cup in Japan and when he officially begins his preparations for the Lions tour – so what will he do in the meantime, and then beyond?
+There are nine months between the end of the World Cup in Japan and the official beginning of his preparations for the Lions tour – so what will he do in the meantime, and then beyond?

-Asked about his future plans, Gatland revealed: “I finish with Wales after the World Cup and wasn’t quite sure what I was going to do, so the Lions approached me and said, ‘we want to make this appointment early to have you involved but also to make sure we’ve got you secured before you think about going to another position’.
+“I finish with Wales after the World Cup and wasn’t quite sure what I was going to do,” Gatland continued, “so the Lions approached me and said, ‘we want to make this appointment early to have you involved but also to make sure we’ve got you secured before you think about going to another position’.

 “I’m talking to a couple of people about prospects after the Lions tour and perhaps doing something between the World Cup and August next year when I officially take over the role [as Lions head coach].
 Those conversations are going on at the moment but there’s nothing confirmed.

 “It’s a big few months building towards Japan and my whole focus after today is going back and solely thinking about that with Wales and doing as well as we possibly can.
 We’ve had a great year so far and we’re looking forward to having a great World Cup.

 LATEST SPORT NEWS